Sense Protocol Litepaper (Outdated)

 88mph offers a compelling alternative.
 Instead of following the ZCL model, it focuses on yield generation systems, such as Compound, Aave, and Harvest, and extends Fixed-Interest Rate Bonds (FIRBs) on fixed-term deposits.
 The fixed rates are determined by governance-authorized interest rate models.
 Currently, its only authorized model offers a fixed APY equivalent to 75% of the monthly exponential moving average of the chosen yield-bearing asset.
 However, if the underlying APY drops after a deposit, 88mph may fail to guarantee its fixed rate.
 To mitigate this risk, the protocol pools deposits together and enables floating-rate bonds (FRBs), allowing other users to act as fixed-rate guarantors in exchange for excess yield-generated proceeds [ref (opens new window)].
 This model has two drawbacks.
 First, the interest rate models are rudimentary and require governance approval.
 This leads to suboptimal rates for fixed-rate lenders and slow expansion to more sophisticated models.
 Second, the design restricts FIRB/FRB holders from exiting prematurely.
 Because FIRB positions are tokenized as NFTs, they lack liquid markets.
 Furthermore, FRB holders are second-class citizens and have "temporary or permanent default risk if the FIRB's holder doesn't withdraw the full face value of the FIRB at maturity" [ref (opens new window)].
 Although 88mph is working on other mitigation methods, such as a Zero Coupon Bond wrapper for FIRBs, the improvements are still in early stages and yet to be proven at scale

-The Sense Protocol introduces a practical design that allows users to decompose a yield-bearing asset into its principal and yield components and package them behind two maturing assets, a Zero and a Claim.
-With Zeros and Claims, users can safely earn/borrow at a fixed rate and trade against future yields without the risk of liquidation and capital lock-ups.
+The Sense Protocol introduces a practical design that allows users to decompose a yield-bearing asset into its principal and yield components and package them behind two maturing assets, a Principal Token (PT) and a Yield Token (YT).
+With PTs and YTs, users can safely earn/borrow at a fixed rate and trade against future yields without the risk of liquidation and capital lock-ups.
 Sense does not issue debt and does not carry a risk of insolvency.
 Governance has been minimized and the protocol relies on market participants to value its assets.
 Therefore, the protocol can safely expand into a variety of yield-bearing assets and scale without limits.

-To place Claims among the yield token instruments from other stripping protocols, Sense utilizes the Collect Yield Token (YT) design (opens new window).
+To place YTs among the yield token instruments from other stripping protocols, Sense utilizes the Collect Yield Token (YT) design (opens new window).

 Fundamentally, Sense is designed to receive and escrow ERC20 tokens (“Target”) and issue an arbitrary number of tokens that hold a future claim to a portion of the Target.